nitsuj11595/ExampleLibrary/README.md

 ## Recipes

 `make`
 Compile all files and create java archive.

 `make clean`
 Remove binaries

 `make docs`
 Update javadoc reference.

 `make zip`
 Prepare a zip file for publishing.

-A completed library may be turned into a zip file for publishing with `make zip`